Sophie Schmidt: International career

 Following the Tokyo Olympics, the Canadian women's team became enmeshed in disputes over compensation and funding with the Canadian Soccer Association.
 Schmidt, frustrated, contemplated immediate retirement in early 2023, but was persuaded by coach Bev Priestman to delay her retirement until after the 2023 FIFA Women's World Cup.
+As a sign that the team was playing under protest, during their November 2023 SheBelieves Cup match against the United States the Canadian players wore their training jerseys inside out and used purple wrist tape as a symbol of gender equality, with Schmidt saying "we are so proud and honoured to play for Canada.
+But right now we feel as though our federation has let us down".
 On March 9, 2023, Schmidt spoke before the House of Commons Standing Committee on Canadian Heritage alongside teammates Christine Sinclair, Quinn and Janine Sonis, criticizing Canada Soccer's treatment of the women's program.
-Named to the Canadian squad for the fifth time, Schmidt was used as a substitute in Canada's first two group stage matches, playing a crucial role in victory over Ireland after setting up Adriana Leon's game-winning goal.
+Named to the Canadian squad for the fifth time, Schmidt was used as a substitute in Canada's first two group stage matches, replacing Sinclair in the 71st minute of Canada's opening 0–0 draw against Nigeria, and playing a crucial role in victory over Ireland after setting up Adriana Leon's game-winning goal.

 Following Canada's group stage exit from the 2023 World Cup, Schmidt initially followed through on her planned international retirement.
 However, once longtime teammate Christine Sinclair announced her own impending retirement for year's end, Schmidt was persuaded to return one final time for the second of two scheduled matches against Australia to be played in both women's home province of British Columbia.
 Following an injury to midfielder Julia Grosso, she agreed to feature in both matches.
+She was brought on as a substitute in Canada's 5–0 win over Australia on December 1, 2023.
 On December 5, 2023, Schmidt made her final international appearance, a 1–0 victory in a friendly match against Australia held at BC Place in Vancouver, entering as a second-half substitute for Sinclair.
+Before the game, Schmidt, along with Christine Sinclair and Erin McLeod, had their international careers celebrated.